JestiferHarold/JestiferHarold/README.md

 - 😇 I find extraodinary things in ordinary people.
 - 🤩 I love to sing and dance.
 - 🤓 I'm a history nerd.
+- 🦉 I want to work in a water sprinkler company.
 ---

 ### **Github Stats**